ibmdbanalytics/ibmdbpy/blogs/use_case.md

 5. Since the crime data has location data, we can use the geospatial functions from the python library geopandas to analyse the geometry and then retrieve the results in the form of a choropleth map based upon the variation of crime density of each borough.
-In order to achieve this, we first use the ST_Area function of dashDB spatial to obtain the area of each borough in square kilometers.
-Following this, we find the number of crimes of type __"ROBBERY"__ in each borough in the year __2015__ using the `ST_Within()` function and finally compute the density for each borough and try to visualise the results with __Leaflet__ library.
+In order to achieve this, we first find the number of crimes within each borough of type __"ROBBERY"__ in each borough in the year __2015__ using the `within` function and then use the `area()` function from ibmdbpy spatial to obtain the area of each borough in square kilometers.
+We finally compute the density of robberies for each borough and try to visualise the results with __Leaflet__ using the `folium` library.

-FIXME: I would start with the number of crimes, and then area - it is more intuitive

 ```python